Asher-1/CloudViewer-ML/docs/howtos.md

 ## Adding a new model

-For adding a new model to Open3D-ML you need to clone the repository and add the model code to `ml3d/{tf,torch}/models`.
+For adding a new model to CloudViewer-ML you need to clone the repository and add the model code to `ml3d/{tf,torch}/models`.

 All models should be derived from `BaseModel` defined in